Bromazepam

 Bromazepam, sold under many brand names, is a benzodiazepine.
-It is mainly an anti-anxiety agent with similar side effects to diazepam (Valium).
+It is mainly an anti-anxiety agent with similar side effects to diazepam.
 In addition to being used to treat anxiety or panic states, bromazepam may be used as a premedicant prior to minor surgery.
-Bromazepam typically comes in doses of 3 mg and 6 mg tablets.
+Bromazepam typically comes in doses of 1.5 mg, 3 mg and 6 mg tablets.

 It was patented in 1961 by Roche and approved for medical use in 1974.

 Medical uses

-Treatment of severe anxiety.
+Medical uses include treatment of severe anxiety.
 Despite certain side effects and the emergence of alternative products (e.g. pregabalin), benzodiazepine medication remains an effective way of reducing problematic symptoms, and is typically deemed effective by patients and medical professionals.

-Similarly to other intermediate-acting depressants, it may be used as hypnotic medication or in order to mitigate withdrawal effects of alcohol consumption.
+Similarly to other intermediate-acting depressants, it may be used as hypnotic medication, though prescribing for insomnia is generally limited to a maximum of four weeks due to dependence risks and limited long-term efficacy or in order to mitigate withdrawal effects of alcohol consumption.

 Pharmacology

 Bromazepam is a "classical" benzodiazepine; other classical benzodiazepines include: diazepam, clonazepam, oxazepam, lorazepam, nitrazepam, flurazepam, and clorazepate.
 Its molecular structure is composed of a diazepine connected to a benzene ring and a pyridine ring, the benzene ring having a single nitrogen atom that replaces one of the carbon atoms in the ring structure.
 It is a 1,4-benzodiazepine, which means that the nitrogens on the seven-sided diazepine ring are in the 1 and 4 positions.

 Bromazepam binds to the GABA receptor GABAA, causing a conformational change and increasing the inhibitory effects of GABA.
 It acts as a positive modulator, increasing the receptors' response when activated by GABA itself or an agonist (such as alcohol).
 As opposed to barbital, BZDs are not GABA-receptor activators and rely on increasing the neurotransmitter's natural activity.
 Bromazepam is an intermediate-acting benzodiazepine, is moderately lipophilic compared to other substances of its class and metabolised hepatically via oxidative pathways.
 It does not possess any antidepressant or antipsychotic qualities.

 After night time administration of bromazepam a highly significant reduction of gastric acid secretion occurs during sleep followed by a highly significant rebound in gastric acid production the following day.

 Bromazepam alters the electrical status of the brain causing an increase in beta activity and a decrease in alpha activity in EEG recordings.